 Sendan Psychiatry and Psychotherapy FAQs:

-If you have Regence, Group Health, Premera or Uniform, and you see Dr. Harle, Dr. White, Katharine Botelle Wolhart, or Kacey Alleman, then we will bill your insurance directly.
+If you have Regence, Kaiser, or Premera, and you see Dr. Harle, Dr. White, Katharine Botelle Wolhart, or Kacey Alleman, then we will bill your insurance directly.

 If you have any other insurance, then you are responsible for full payment at the time of service.
 We will give you a walkout statement that you can submit to your insurance company so they can reimburse you directly.